Audriusvilnius/WiFi_ESP_8266_db_PHP/readme.md

    * Edit db conections host rout
 3. Uplaud code to NodeMCU ESP 8266 from file:
    * `WiFi_esp_8266_db_PHP_1_1.ino`
-   * Edit wifi and db conections
+   * Edit SSID and Password of your WiFi router and db conections